hanilozmen/Unity-9-Patch-Slicer/README.md

 <img src=".res/images/img2.png" width="600" />
 <img src=".res/images/img1.png" width="600" />

+There are two slice operation: with replace feature and without replace.
+Aware of that if you perform with replace, your original image will be overriden.

+Note: If you don't use replace, you may apply the following procedures.

 In order to not losing sprite references:

 1- Move newly generated sprite outside of your Unity Project